timbeaudet/knowledge_base/software/adobe_photoshop.md

 4. On the white layer, click "Add Layer Mask" at the bottom of the Layers panel.
 5. Go to Channels tab of Layer panel, select all `CTRL+A` and paste the contents, `CTRL+V`.

+### Creating Outlined Font with Transparent Center
+> This was used for Eggcelerate! to the Tropics store/keymailer pages to have a nice bubbly font.
+1. Open the Layer Style for the Text object (same place you find/open Stroke)
+2. Center screen, in Advanced Blending turn Knockout to `Shallow` and uncheck all except `Blen Clipped Layers as Group` and `Transparency Shapes Layer`
+3. Slide Fill Opacity to 0%

 ### Cutting an area out of a layer (Knockout)
 1. `CTRL+LEFT CLICK` layer preview of the layer of the cookie cutter shape, this will select all parts of that layer immediately.